pacak/bpaf/documentation/_documentation/_1_tutorials/_1_combinatoric_api/_0_simple_parser/_2_positional/index.md

 #### Positional item parser

-And the last simple option type is parser for positional items.
-Since there's no name you use [`positional`] method directly.
-Similar to [`NamedArg::argument`] this method takes metavariable name and a type parameter in some form.
+And the last simple option type is a parser for positional items.
+Since there's no name you use the [`positional`] function directly.
+Similar to [`NamedArg::argument`] this method takes a metavariable name and a type parameter in some form.
 You can also attach the help message thanks to [`ParsePositional::help`]

 Full example: